rexcontrols/REXexamples/0303_PID_Control/0303-29_Smith_Predictor/README.md

-﻿Smith predictor
+Smith predictor
 ===============

-The source files illustrating the use of a Smith predictor in the REX Control System are located in this folder.
+The source files illustrating the use of a Smith predictor in the REXYGEN System are located in this folder.

 The Smith predictor is a famous method, how to deal with a deadtime problem in control systems.
 The predictor is based on estimation of controlled process.
 If